 - 217 are toxic to the nervous system and brain

 If these statistics aren’t concerning enough to jumpstart lessening your toxic load, consider how much your body is already undergoing in the process of pregnancy.
-Supporting your body in removing excess toxins can possibly support fertility, conception, and your overall health.
+Supporting your body in removing excess toxins can support fertility, conception, and your overall health.

 - Limiting beliefs you hold about yourself or your body